ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_lab/lab03.md

 Step 2: Driver gets things started on first letter
 -----------------------------------------------------------------

-Create a git repo for lab03 following the instructions in lab02

-Then, bring up IDLE.
+Bring up IDLE.
+Create a new file called "lab03.py" in your repo.
+To do this, in IDLE go to the menu option File-> New.
+Then continue with the following steps

 ### Step 2c: Start a function definition for first letter

-Use "file new" to open a new file, and start typing a function definition for your first inital.
+Open the file "lab03.py" provided in the starter code, and start typing a function definition for your first inital.

 -   If the initial is A, the function should be called drawA.
 If it is a C, it should be called drawC, etc.
 -   The function should take there parameters: the name of a turtle, a width, and a height.